Course: Computer Intensive Methods

 Content (Syllabus outline):

-- estimating standard errors
+- Estimating bias and standard errors

-- testing statistical methods
+- Testing and evaluating statistical methods and tests

-- Cross-validation
+- Cross-validation (model validation)

 Missing values: